Path Checking for MTL and TPTL over Data Words: Upper Complexity Bounds

 \subsection{Polynomial Space Upper Bound for $\tptl$}

-For the most general path checking problem ($\tptl_b$ over infinite binary encoded data words) we can devise an alternating polynomial time (and hence a polynomial space) algorithm.
-The main technical difficulty is to bound the position in the infinite data word and the values of the register valuation, so that they can be stored in polynomial space. \begin{theorem} Path checking for $\tptl_b$ over infinite binary encoded data words is in {\sf PSPACE}. \end{theorem} Before we give the proof of Theorem~\ref{Path check TPTL-upper-PSPACE}, we introduce some helpful notions and prove some lemmas.
+For the most general path-checking problem ($\tptl_\textup{b}$ over infinite binary encoded data words) we can devise an alternating polynomial time (and hence a polynomial space) algorithm by constructing an alternating Turing machine that, given a $\tptl_{\textup{b}}$ formula $\varphi$ and an infinite binary encoded data word $w$, has an accepting run if, and only if, $w\tptlmodels\varphi$.
+The main technical difficulty is to bound the position in the infinite data word and the values of the register valuation, so that they can be stored in polynomial space. \begin{theorem} Path checking for $\tptl_\textup{b}$ over infinite binary encoded data words is in $\pspace$. \end{theorem} Before we give the proof of Theorem~\ref{Path check TPTL-upper-PSPACE}, we introduce some helpful notions and prove some lemmas.